 Our research confirms that changes in the landscape and the ecosystem can affect regional climate via regional feedback loops in the process network.
 The implication of this finding is that, for example, land-use decisions can influence the severity and duration of droughts in the Midwestern U.S. Using this information it may be possible to design land-use policies for agriculture, forestry, and urban development that minimize adverse effects on regional climate.

 We are collaborating with researchers who will apply these statistical methods to other time-varying complex systems in which feedback between component parts leads to self-organization.
 In one study, scientists are analyzing time series chemical concentrations in a closed system of microorganisms and nutrients to better understand the biological cycles involved.
 In another, researchers are analyzing satellite data to investigate the interaction of different parts of the landscape.
 Financial market analysis is another ideal application of this statistical approach.

 Whatever the discipline, the algorithms that we use employ cutting-edge statistical methods and are exceptionally intensive computationally.
-MATLAB, Statistics Toolbox, and Parallel Computing Toolbox provide an advantage, both in the development of the algorithms and in the ability to use parallel computing to obtain and visualize results rapidly.
+MATLAB, Statistics and Machine Learning Toolbox, and Parallel Computing Toolbox provide an advantage, both in the development of the algorithms and in the ability to use parallel computing to obtain and visualize results rapidly.

 Praveen Kumar ia a Professor in the Department of Civil Engineering at the University of Illinois at Urbana-Champaign.